These are the three most common ballot styles during a primary election: NonPartisan, Democratic and Republican.

 During a general election, all registered voters receive the same ballot and may vote for any candidate or question on the ballot.
 If there are write-in candidates who have qualified for a particular office, a space will be left on the ballot where their name can be written.

 Party changes must be made by the end of the 29th day before the primary election.
 For a general election, a party change can be made at any time.
-A party change must be made in writing, use the Florida Voter Registration Application to change your party affiliation.
+A party change can be made using the Florida Voter Registration Application or Florida's Online Voter Registration System at RegisterToVoteFlorida.gov